heike2718/classloader-reproducer/README.md

 It was not possible to trigger the bug without JPA i.e. using a mock dao containing a Map.

+Since the EntityManager now is contained in classloader-dependency it is not possible to inject it with @Inject as proposed by the Quarkus JPA example any more.
+Instead it must be annotated with @PersistenceContext.

+Doing this, in order to avoid a NullPointerException, it is necessary to add a persistence.xml.

-### Fix with new class loading mechanism:
+## Proof of fix with new class loading mechanism:

 [https://github.com/stuartwdouglas/quarkus](https://github.com/stuartwdouglas/quarkus)

-The class loader issue is fixed but when switching to Stuarts 999-SNAPSHOT branch we now get a NPE since the EntityManager does not get injected.
+The class loader issue is fixed when switching to Stuarts 999-SNAPSHOT branch, so everything is fine.